Helping seniors connect to the digital world.

-“Although technology with no human connection offers little, technology that’s used to directly enable human connections can make a world of difference—especially to those enduring isolation and loneliness.
-That’s why all Connected Canadians’ programming has improved human connection as it’s driving force.
-Our mission is based on the simple truths that people need other people and that digital literacy is essential for engagement in today’s world.”
+“Although technology with no human connection offers little, technology that’s used to directly enable human connections can make a world of difference—especially to those enduring isolation and loneliness.”

 Emily Jones Joanisse, CEO, Connected Canadians